-- 272. The applicant proposes to cover the intake with screening that will be /4 inch slats.
-Openings that size would prevent fish from being entrained.
-Expected water velocities in front of the intake are not expected to cause impingement. - 273.
-The applicant's proposal to transfer water from the Connecticut River Basin into the headwaters of the Lake Champlain Basin, poses some risk that it may act as a vector for moving unwanted organisms (fish pathogens and/or invasive species that may adversely affect aquatic biota) from one drainage basin to the headwaters of another.
-The Fish and Wildlife Department has proposed actions that would virtually eliminate this risk, and the applicant has acknowledged that measures may be needed.
-This certification is being conditioned such that the applicant shall develop a plan outlining operation of the interconnect pipeline, measures to ensure transported water is aerosolized by snowmaking operations, and a protocol for if, in the future, other aquatic invasive species or disease organisms become established in the Ottauquechee River watershed, it may be necessary to implement additional measures to prevent their spread.
+- 269. The applicant's proposal to cover the Ottauquechee River intake with screening that will be 1⁄2 inch slats would prevent fish from being entrained and expected water velocities in front of the intake are not expected to cause impingement. - 270.
+The applicant's proposal to transfer water from the Connecticut River Basin into the headwaters of the Lake Champlain Basin, poses some risk in that it may act as a vector for moving unwanted organisms (fish pathogens and/or invasive species that may adversely affect aquatic biota) from one drainage basin to the headwaters of another.
+The Fish and Wildlife Department has proposed actions that could mitigate this risk, and the applicant has acknowledged that measures may be needed.
+This certification is being conditioned such that the applicant shall develop a plan for monitoring its off-stream snowmaking reservoirs (e.g. Snowshed Pond, Bear Mountain Reservoir, and the ponds at Pico Mountain) for invasive species, and develop a protocol for if, in the future, other aquatic invasive species or disease organisms become established in the Ottauquechee River watershed, it may be necessary to implement additional measures to prevent their spread.